 This course is an introduction to the foundations of 3-dimensional computer graphics.
 Topics covered include 2D and 3D transformations, interactive 3D graphics programming with OpenGL, shading and lighting models, geometric modeling using Bézier and B-Spline curves, computer graphics rendering including ray tracing, texture mapping, and basic animation.
 There will be an emphasis on both the mathematical and geometric aspects of graphics, as well as the ability to write complete 3D graphics programs.
-This year, we are offering CSE 167 twice (Prof. Schulze taught it in the fall, with slightly different content).
+We almost always offer 167 twice (Prof. Albert Chern will teach it in the fall, with slightly content different).

 This will be a hopefully fun course, but will require considerable implementation and understanding.
 This is especially so, since the required programming for some of the assignments is difficult, and since graphics programming in general, and especially coding in OpenGL and GLSL is a new skill.
 Debugging and working with graphical programs requires substantial work, which is difficult to replace by teaching it theoretically.
 The main advice is to START EARLY on all of the programming assignments and ask the instructor or teaching assistants if you run into any difficulties; we are always ready to help.
 If an assignment provides 2 or 3 weeks to do it, it usually means you need (part of) all 2 or 3 weeks, and cannot start a few days before the deadline.
 Most students should successfully complete the assignments, and find the course very rewarding and fun, with the ability to understand the theory behind and implement 3D graphics programs.
 Some students every year are able to use the course as a springboard to pursue graduate study in computer graphics, or to take up positions in the graphics industry.

 This is the introductory graphics course.
 There are a number of follow-on courses in spring quarter, which I recommend if you are interested and do well in CSE 167.
-I will be teaching CSE 163, Advanced Computer Graphics, and Steve Rotenberg will likely be teaching CSE 168 on Rendering.
-We will also be offering an inaugural virtual reality course (Prof. Schulze, CSE 190).
+Most notably is CSE 168 on computer graphics II: rendering, which follows up where this course leaves off (taught this year by Prof. Tzu-Mao Li; I have taught it the past couple of years).
+Steve Rotenberg and Ben Ochoa will likely be teaching graduate courses on physical simulation and computational photography respectively in spring quarter (CSE 291).
+We will hopefully also be offering the virtual reality course (Prof. Schulze, CSE 190).
 There are also courses in computer vision and related areas that may be of interest.
-If you will be here another year, I will likely teach a graduate course on advanced topics in graphics, CSE 274, next year and Prof. Jensen routinely teaches CSE 272 on advanced rendering in the spring.

 Prior knowledge of computer graphics, OpenGL or GLSL is NOT required.